bwhmather/json-config-parser/README.rst

 ==================

 A straightforward and unambiguous config file parser.

-Files are structured using square bracket sections, `#` comments and `$key = $value` options.
+Files are structured using square bracket sections, ``#`` comments and ``$key = $value`` options.
 Option values are written in json and can lists and dictionaries be spread over any number of lines.
 To keep parsing simple and files neat, comments, section headers and keys can not be indented and no whitespace is allowed on empty lines.

-The module is based on the configparser module that comes in the standard python distribution but has been mostly rewritten.
+This package was originally based on the configparser module that comes in the standard python distribution but has been almost entirely rewritten.

 Installation